Monika1588/RecipeWebApp/README.md

 Through this project, I enhanced my understanding of:<br>
 •	Angular component-based development and service integration.<br>
 •	Ionic UI components for responsive mobile-first design.<br>
-•	Data handling and routing in a structured single-page application.<br>
 •	User authentication and session management in a web context.<br>
 •	Clean code practices and modular architecture.<br><br>